haberdashPI/vscode-master-key/README.md

 ### Keybinding Features

 > [!WARNING]
 > For the initial release of Master Key, the Keybinding Features are not yet well documented.
-You can review the features when copying Larking to your own customization file.
+You can review the features when copying Larkin to your own customization file.
 The main goal of the 0.3.0 release was to make the default keybindings accessible to new users.
 See the roadmap section below for details.
 The finer points of implementing your own keybindings will require some digging into source code and/or asking questions in the discussions section of this repo.

 When you create your own keybindings using Mater Key's special `.toml` keybinding format you get several powerful features that make it possible to easily create keybindings that would be difficult or impossible to implement without writing your own extension.